padderzahoor/snake_game/README.md

 # snake_game
-This is the age Snake Game that I coded with Python.
+This is the age old Snake Game that I coded with Python.